0xproflupin/solana-durable-nonces/README.md

 Signature: 5zuBmrUpqnubdePHVgzSNThbocruJZLJK5Dut7DM6WyoqW4Qbrc26uCw3nq6jRocR9XLMwZZ79U54HDnGhDJVNfF
 ```

-We can check the status of the Nonce Account after the withdrawal, the balance should have changed.
+We can check the status of the Nonce Account after the withdrawal; the balance should have changed.

 ```console
 solana nonce-account nonce-account.json